romanroads/user_sample_code/README.md

 - Install Conda

     You can download conda at: https://docs.conda.io/en/latest/miniconda.html.
-    We used conda 4.8.2 when setting up the tests
+    We used conda 4.8.2 when setting up the tests shown in this repo

 - Setup virtual environment for Python